Dynatrace/ef20-k8s-example/README.md

 # Purpose of this repo

-This repo contains guidelines on how to setup EF2.0 SNMP  (ActiveGate + EEC + datasources) on Kubernetes.
+This repo contains guidelines on how to setup EF2.0  (ActiveGate + EEC + datasources - SNMP and Prometheus) on Kubernetes.
 It covers all components, provides example with 2 extensions and explains all the files.

 # Setup steps overview